 On the other hand, the Magic Glintblade works by casting a sign into the air, which will then fire a blade at your targeted enemy.

 To acquire either of these items, you must make it to the Church of Vows Site of Grace on top of the mountain east of Raya Lucaria and speak with Muriel, Pastor of Vows a few times.
-You can’t really miss him, because, well, he’s a huge tortoise.
+You can’t really miss him, because, well, he’s a huge tortoise with a hat.

-When his dialogue is finished, you can then purchase the Magic Glintblade spell for 3000 Runes, and the Carian Greatsword spell for 10,000 Runes.
+When his dialogue is finished, you can then purchase the Magic Glintblade spell from him for 3000 Runes, and the Carian Greatsword spell for 10,000 Runes.

 Unlike some of the other best spells, Loretta's Greatbow is locked behind a boss fight - however, it has the power level to match.
 This spell takes the form of a bow that can be cast at long range, and can deal higher the damage the longer it is charged.

 Go to the Caria Manor in the north of Liurnia of the Lakes and make your way past the creepy crawly hands and spectral knights to the top.
-This area is also where you find one of Elden Ring's best weapons.
-You will need to fight against the boss, Royal Knight Loretta, here.
+This area is also where you find one of Elden Ring's best weapons, and you will need to fight against the boss, Royal Knight Loretta, here.

 Best late game spell: Comet Azur